tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

 ## Choosing baselines

-Baseline gives you a lower bound on expected model performance.
+Baseline gives us a lower bound on expected model performance.

 Baselines are important in determining the next action after evaluating a model.
 If the model's performance is close to a baseline, the next step to improve is to collect more data or harder fine-tuning.